-Under the terms of the named executive officers' amended and restated letter agreements that became effective in connection with the execution and delivery of the underwriting agreement for our initial public offering, upon the executive's termination without "cause," or resignation for "good reason," each as defined below, each of our named executive officers is eligible to receive continued base salary payments and COBRA premium payments for 12 months for Dr. Zsebo and nine months for Ms. Laba, Mr. Rudy and Mr. Wiklund.
-If the named executive officer's termination without cause or resignation for good reason occurs within the three month period before or 12 month period following a change of control, as defined under our 2013 equity incentive plan ("2013 plan"), the named executive officer will be eligible to receive (1) continued base salary payments and COBRA premium payments for 18 months for Dr. Zsebo and 12 months for Ms. Laba, Mr. Rudy and Mr. Wiklund, (2) a lump sum payment equal to the named executive officer's target bonus for the year of termination and (3) full vesting acceleration of all outstanding equity awards that are subject to time-based vesting.
-All severance benefits under the amended and restated letter agreements are contingent upon the named executive officer executing an effective release and waiver of claims against us.
+Under the terms of the named executive officers' employment letter agreements, upon the executive's termination without "cause," or resignation for "good reason," each as defined below, each of our named executive officers is eligible to receive continued base salary payments and COBRA premium payments for 12 months for Dr. Zsebo and nine months for Mr. Cleveland and Ms. Reed.
+If the named executive officer's termination without cause or resignation for good reason occurs within the three month period before or 12 month period following a change of control, as defined under the 2013 plan, the named executive officer will be eligible to receive (1) continued base salary payments and COBRA premium payments for 18 months for Dr. Zsebo and 12 months for Mr. Cleveland and Ms. Reed, (2) a lump sum payment equal to the named executive officer's target bonus for the year of termination and (3) full vesting acceleration of all outstanding equity awards that are subject to time-based vesting.
+All severance benefits under the letter agreements are contingent upon the named executive officer executing an effective release and waiver of claims against us.

-For purposes of each of the named executive officer's amended and restated letter agreements, "cause" generally has the same meaning as "cause" under the letter agreements with Dr. Zsebo, Ms. Laba and Mr. Wiklund described above.
-For purposes of each of the named executive officer's amended and restated letter agreements, "good reason" generally means the following events, conditions or actions taken by us with respect to the executive without cause and without the executive's express written consent: (1) a material reduction in base salary; (2) a material reduction in the executive's authority, duties or responsibilities; (3) a material reduction in the authority, duties or responsibilities of the supervisor to whom the executive is required to report; or (4) a relocation of the executive's principal place of employment to a place that increases the executive's one-way commute by more than 50 miles.
+For purposes of each of the named executive officer's employment letter agreements, "cause" generally means the executive's conviction of any felony or conviction of any crime involving fraud or dishonesty; (2) executive's participation in any material fraud, material act of dishonesty or other material act of misconduct against us; (3) executive's willful and habitual neglect of executive's duties, provided executive has been given written notice of such neglect and, if curable, a reasonable opportunity to cure, not to exceed thirty (30) days; (4) executive's material violation of any fiduciary duty or duty of loyalty owed to us; (5) executive's breach of any material term of any material contract between executive and us which has a material adverse effect on us; (6) executive's knowing violation of any material policy we have in effect which has a material adverse effect on us; or (7) executive's knowing violation of state or federal law in connection with the performance of executive's job which has a material adverse effect on us.
+For purposes of each of the named executive officer's letter agreements, "good reason" generally means the following events, conditions or actions taken by us with respect to the executive without cause and without the executive's express written consent: (1) a material reduction in base salary; (2) a material reduction in the executive is required to report; or (4) a relocation of the executive's principal place of employment to a place that increases the executive's one-way commute by more than 50 miles.